Corgibyte/hello-discord/README.md

 * How does the Bot "listen" for right time?
 * ~~How does bot communicate with database?~~

-## TODO
-1. Read more about dependence injection

 ## Module Ideas
 * Schedule of events
 * Message reminders?